Harmoney Australia Pty Ltd

 - Our related entities in Australia and overseas.

-- Entities providing services to us such as legal and financial services, market research and data providers, and mailing houses and call centre operators.
+- Entities providing services to us such as legal and financial services, market research and data providers, and mailing houses, call centre operators, and technology service providers.

 - Suppliers of goods and services that are financed with the credit we provide.